 - The outdoor registered handicap is the one used by SUPA.
 For arena polo a outdoor handicap plus 1 is taken.

 - All players must be current full time students at a junior school up to and including Year 8.

-- Beginners – this section is for players who have not played any competitive matches and are new to the sport.
+- Beginners – this section is for players who have not played any competitive matches or Pony Club Polo/HPA and are new to the sport, after one year of playing at beginner level you must move up to Novice.

 - Novice – this section is for players who have played in the beginners section and are therefore no longer deemed a beginner.

-- Open – this section is for players who have worked their way through the beginner and novice sections with SUPA, and for Pony Club and HPA members.
+- Open – this section is for players who have worked their way through the beginner and novice & intermediate sections with SUPA, and for Pony Club and HPA members.

 - Combined – combined teams may only be made up by the Section Manager and will then be entered into an appropriate section.
 Please note that under no circumstances may School Managers, Parents or Coaches enter mixed school teams into a tournament without prior agreement from the Section Manager.
 If you do not have enough players to make up a team please speak to the relevant Section Manager.
 If you are found to be entering a mixed team without prior approval from SUPA you will be disqualified.